There will be no gold for the USA at the Basketball World Cup, after 113-111 loss to Germany

 “If you give up 113 points in a 40-minute game, you're not going to win many of those,” Reaves said.

+The previous high for points allowed by a U.S. men's team in the Olympics or World Cup in the era when NBA players could be used — going back to 1992 — was 110.
+And that was earlier in this tournament, against Lithuania, which also was a U.S. loss.
+That loss didn't doom the Americans' gold-medal hopes.
+This one did.

+“We weren't ever able to make them feel us defensively,” Kerr said.

-Germany had been 0-6 against the Americans in World Cup or Olympic competition, usually getting blown out in those games.
+Germany had been 0-6 entering Friday against the Americans in World Cup or Olympic competition, usually getting blown out in those games.

 Not this time.
 Once again, even bringing the only roster filled with all NBA players wasn’t enough for the U.S. at the World Cup.
 The Americans finished seventh at the 2019 World Cup in China; this finish — third or fourth — will technically be better, but nothing other than gold was going to be satisfactory for USA Basketball.